Strategies, research, industry trends — your pulse on the marketplace

 • Fake websites.
 Creating or controlling a website that claims to provide independent opinions about a category of products or services that includes its own products or services

-As the champions of authentic shopping experiences, we at Bazaarvoice fully agree with the premise of this proposed rule and already provide our customers with powerful tools and processes to help them comply.
-This is simply another strong and welcomed step to help protect brands and the sanctity of consumer reviews and the role they play in commerce.
+As the champions of authentic shopping experiences, we at Bazaarvoice fully agree with this rule and already provide our customers with powerful tools and processes to help them comply.
+This is simply another strong and welcomed step to help protect brands and the sanctity of consumer reviews and social media posts and the role they play in commerce.

 3 ways to protect your brand